Sidebone

-Sidebone is the name given to the calcification, ossification or bony deposits in the otherwise flexible lateral cartilage of the foot.
+Sidebone is the name given to the calcification, ossification or bony deposits in the otherwise flexible lateral cartilage of the horse's foot.

 Sidebone is a common condition in horses and most often occurs in the front feet.
 It does not usually cause lameness unless there are complications.